-In my last factory there were two Waukesha GAS generators.
+In my last factory, there were two Waukesha GAS generators.
 It was my responsibility to keep two generators active for 24/7.
-Because, it is the only power source for our factory.
+Because it is the only power source for our factory.
 Our two Waukesha GAS generators alternator model number was MTG 846, KVA 1125, KW 900, PF 0.8, Voltage 415, AMPS 1565, Hz 50, RPM 1000 and Phase 3.
 These two generators were synchronized by a synchronizer.

-How to Start Waukesha Gas Generator?
+How to Start a Waukesha Gas Generator?

 - Turn on the ignition switch.
-Check the connection of IPM, ESM and Actuator etc. is open or not.
+Check the connection of IPM, ESM, and Actuator etc. is open or not.

 - Turn on the power switch from the control panel.
 Make sure that this time the lube oil pump is operational and check there is any positive pressure in the lube oil pressure gauge (At least 5 PSI) shows.

 - Remove the extra air from the lube oil filter and keep open the lube oil cooler drain valve for a while.
 When the engine starts then close the lube oil drain valve.

 - Make sure the oil pressure minimum 50 (+ -), 5 PSI or 380 (+ -), 35 KPA.
 Be careful if the lube oil pressure is not suitable within twenty seconds or if the lube oil pressure exceeds, immediately stop the engine.